”Malaysians, stop selling yourselves short!” declared Malaysia Digital Economy Corporation’s (MDEC) CEO, Ts. Mahadhir Aziz.

 The IPs for exports here are for the spaces of AR, VR and XR, with the goal for these projects to increase web3 adoption by creating new jobs in the sector.
 He further adds that Malaysia needs the help of securing foreign capital and global experience in order to turn the country into a digital hub for Southeast Asia.

-Alongside this panel was Lord Ed Vaizey of Didcot, former UK Government Culture and Digital Minister.
+Alongside this panel was Didcot's Ed Vaizey, who was previously UK Culture and Digital Minister.
 At a press conference, Vaizey said that before the UK would even consider investing into a country, Malaysia has to create a favourable tax environment for foreign investments.
 Representing UK foreign investments, he proclaimed that he sees Malaysia and the rest of ASEAN as ambitious nations and their respective tax structures will set themselves apart.
 In typical British fashion, he looked at his watch politely after 25 minutes, dismissed further questions from all journalists and left the room, proclaiming that he is hungry and “it is lunchtime.”

 The next question that lingered on this Blockhead’s noggin was even if Malaysia did receive investments, would the ecosystem be able to sustain the growth in a competitive arena that is web3?